davidawcloudsecurity/learn-aws-cloudtrail-event-history/README.md

 How to use cloudtrail to pick up definite event history

-Run aws cli with this - https://www.intelligentdiscovery.io/tools/cloudtrailevents
+Run json with cloudwatch or eventbridge with this - https://www.intelligentdiscovery.io/tools/cloudtrailevents

 Resource - https://www.gorillastack.com/blog/real-time-events/cloudtrail-event-names/